slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 ## Contributing Code ##

 ### Useful Tools for Development ###
 If you use Brackets to edit Brackets, you can quickly reload the app itself by choosing *Debug > Reload Brackets* from the in-app menu.
-[More on debugging Brackets...](Debugging Brackets)
+You can also [debug Brackets using dev tools](Debugging Brackets) - but to keep Reload working properly while dev tools are open, be sure to **disable caching** as instructed in that link.

-You can use *Debug > Run Tests* to run our unit test suite.
-Use *Debug > Show Perf Data* to show some rudimentary performance info (see the `PerfUtils` API for adding more).
+You can use *Debug > Run Tests* to [run our unit test suite](Running Brackets Unit Tests).

 ### Saving Your Code Changes ###
 If you've found an issue you want to fix or a feature you want to implement, eventually you'll want to submit a _pull request_ back to Brackets upstream.
 Here's how to organize your changes so they're ready to turn into a pull request.